Anticoagulation UK launches 'best practice' framework service specification to support anticoagulation services

 Anticoagulation UK is pleased to publish a new best practice framework service specification for anticoagulation services, produced in collaboration with an expert panel of GPs and anticoagulation pharmacists.
-The service specification promotes the delivery of high-quality care for all anticoagulation patients, across all healthcare settings.
+The service specification, which can be downloaded promotes the delivery of high-quality care for all anticoagulation patients, across all healthcare settings.

 The expert panel members were chosen and convened by Anticoagulation UK, and include: Frances Akor (Consultant Pharmacist, Anticoagulation), Chris Arden (GP and Cardiovascular Clinical Lead), Yassir Javaid (GP and Primary Care Cardiovascular Lead), Susan Wintle (Anticoagulation Pharmacist).